-Financial Accounting Standards Board ASC Topic No. 820-10, Fair Value Measurements, formerly FASB Statement No. 157, establishes a framework for measuring fair value.
+Financial Accounting Standards Board ASC Topic No. 820-10, Fair Value Measurements, establishes a framework for measuring fair value.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
-The three levels of the fair value hierarchy under FASB ASC No. 820-10 are described as follows: